akinyiv/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1- Function that copies memory area.
 2- Function that locates a character in a string.
 3- Function that gets the length of a prefix substring.
+4- Function that searches a string for any of a set of bytes.
+5-